Ocean House Rhode Island: A Perfect Overnight Getaway Or Day Escape

 Ocean House Rhode Island took my breath away

 The original Ocean House was built in 1868, following the Civil War.
-It didn’t take long for word to spread, and it quickly became the place for the leisure class from across the country to gather and spend summers to escape the oppressive city heat and enjoy its pristine beaches and picturesque outdoor venues for private events, parties, dining, croquet, concerts and of course, swimming in its pristine Atlantic Ocean.
+It didn’t take long for word to spread.
+It quickly became the place for the leisure class from across the country to gather and spend summers to escape the oppressive city heat.
+They came to enjoy its pristine beaches and picturesque outdoor venues for private events, parties, dining, croquet, and concerts and, of course, to swim in its pristine Atlantic Ocean.

 An iconic property makes a comeback

 Concerned and alarmed by a developer’s plans to raze the hotel and construct five homes in its place, concerned citizens vehemently protested, their voices heard.

 In 2004, Ocean House Watch Hill again changed hands and was purchased by famed mutual fund manager Chuck Royce and his wife, Deborah Royce.
 With fierce dedication and a passion for historic preservation and community, the couple stepped in to save Ocean House.

 Under their supervision, the hotel was rebuilt from the ground up, at a cost of $14.6 million, painstakingly and lovingly remodeled after the original to retain its timeless elegance.
 It reopened in 2010 with a nod to its storied past.